 I am Ivan Debono, a physicist and data scientist specialising in cosmology and astrophysics, and machine learning.
 I earned my PhD in 2009 from the University of Paris (Paris 7 – Diderot), with a thesis on cosmological parameter forecasts for weak lensing surveys as part of the DUNE/Euclid team at the French Atomic Energy Commission (CEA).
 My research interests centre on dark energy, inflationary models, and observations of large-scale cosmic structures.

-In recent years, I have expanded my work into the field of data science, with a focus on machine learning, large language models (LLMs), and artificial intelligence.
-At Ofcom, the UK’s communications regulator, where I currently serve as a data scientist, I apply advanced machine learning techniques to analyse complex datasets and develop AI-driven solutions to support regulatory decision-making.
-My work in this area leverages my experience as a cosmologist to handle big data and AI challenges.
+In recent years, I ventured into data science, with a particular focus on machine learning, large language models (LLMs), and artificial intelligenc.
+At Opus 2, a leading provider of AI-enhanced case management and litigation support solutions for law firms, I apply advanced machine learning techniques to develop AI-driven tools ro improve decision-making in high-stakes disputes.
+My work in this domain draws upon my prior experience as a cosmologist, enabling me to address the challenges of big data and sophisticated AI applications with rigour and analytical precision.

 I have taught general physics at the University of Malta and lectured on technological and scientific innovation at the Edward de Bono Institute for the Design and Development of Thinking.